niaiko/hackernews/README.md

 - [hackernews API](https://github.com/HackerNews/API) or https://hn.algolia.com/api

-    You can use AI tools to help you (Claude, ChatGPT, Copilot, V0)
+    It is OK use AI tools to help you (Claude, ChatGPT, Copilot, V0)

     But please do NOT generate whole pages / huge blocks of code from AI and copy paste them.